Northumberland prison second to be privatised

 National Offender Management Service director Ian Blakeman said Sodexo had produced a "compelling bid" to run the prison.

 "We are confident that under their management the prison will go from strength to strength and, ultimately, deliver better outcomes for the public while also generating savings of £129.8m over the lifetime of the contract," he added.

-Other firms bidding to run the prison were G4S, HMPS, MTC/Amey and Serco.'New initiatives'
+Other firms bidding to run the prison were G4S, HMPS, MTC/Amey and Serco.